-The Secretariat presented 2017 data reporting status (SCI-08 - Table 1 and 2) of the two datasets of Task I statistics (T1FC: fleet characteristics; T1NC: nominal catches).
-The Secretariat reminded the Subcommittee once again of the new structure of the T1FC electronic form (ST01) used to collect information on individual vessels (sub-form ST01A) and summarized information for vessels less than 20 m L0A (subform ST01B).
+The Secretariat presented 2017 data reporting status (Tables 1 and 2 to the 2018 Secretariat Report on Statistics and Coordination of Research) of the two datasets of Task I statistics (T1FC: fleet characteristics; T1NC: nominal catches).
+The Secretariat reminded the Sub-committee once again of the new structure of the T1FC electronic form (ST01) used to collect information on individual vessels (sub-form ST01A) and summarized information for vessels less than 20 m LOA (sub-form ST01B).
 The overall reporting of ST01 increased slightly from 72% in 2017 to 75% in 2018 (56 flags).
 Four flags reported after the submission deadline.
 The Secretariat made corrections to the information reported by 10 flags CPCs, and, 5 invalid forms should be completely revised.

 The T1NC (nominal catches) dataset was presented for the major ICCAT species (major tunas, major sharks, 13 species of small tunas and dolphin fish).
 The Secretariat once again reminded the Sub-committee that the ST02-T1NC electronic form has 2 sub-forms: ST02A used to report positive catches (landings, dead discards, and live releases) and ST02B used to report "zero" catches.
-The T1NC 2017 report card is presented in SCI\08 - Table 2.
+The T1NC 2017 report card is presented in Table 2 to the 2018 Secretariat Report on Statistics and Coordination of Research.
 Like the T1FC reporting, 2017 reports showed a slight decrease in reporting (62 flags corresponding to 83%) compared to 2016 (85%).
 Five flags reported late and the Secretariat made corrections to 5 datasets.
 Thirteen CPCs (17%) have yet to report their T1NC data.

-The T2CE (catch and effort) report card is presented in SCI\08 - Table 3.
+The T2CE (catch and effort) report card is presented in Table 3 to the 2018 Secretariat Report on Statistics and Coordination of Research.
 A total of 51 flags (68%), including 4 late reporting-flags, reported T2CE.
 This represents a significant decrease in T2CE reporting compared to 2017 (76% reporting).
 Twenty four flag CPCs have yet to report T2CE data.

-The Secretariat presented the Task II size data (combining T2CS and T2SZ) card report in SCI\08 - Table 4.
+The Secretariat presented the Task II size data (combining T2CS and T2SZ) card report in Table 4 to the 2018 Secretariat Report on Statistics and Coordination of Research.
 The submission of 2017 size data also showed a significant decrease in reporting.
 A total of 47 flag CPCs (63%), including 4 late reports, submitted 2017 size data compared to 52 flags (70%) for 2016.
 Some of the submitted data are pending review and corrections by the Secretariat.
 A total of 27 CPCs have yet to submit 2017 size data.